Benteng Pendem (Cilacap)

-Benteng Pendem (Indonesian for "Buried Fort"; Dutch: Kustbatterij op de Landtong te Tjilatjap) is an abandoned Dutch fortress in Cilacap Regency, Central Java, which has become the region's main tourist attraction.
+Benteng Pendem (Indonesian for "Buried Fort"; Dutch: Kustbatterij op de Landtong te Tjilatjap) is an abandoned Dutch polygonal fortress in Cilacap Regency, Central Java, which has become the region's main tourist attraction.
 Built between 1861 and 1879, the fortress originally served to defend the important port of Cilacap, though after a series of changes in ownership it fell into disrepair in the 1960s.
 In 1987 it was opened to the public.

 The pentagon-shaped site covers 6.5 ha, and consists of both original buildings – including barracks, a clinic, and a prison – as well as several later additions.
 It is a Cultural Property of Indonesia.

 Description

 Administratively, Benteng Pendem is located in Kebonjati Hamlet, Cilacap Regency, Central Java, southeast of the regional capital Cilacap and on the southern coast of Java.
 Behind the former fortress are oil storage facilities belonging to Pertamina, as well as a Dutch graveyard.
 To the east of the fortress is Teluk Penyu Beach, and across the bay is Nusa Kambangan Island.
 Busses to the fortress are available from the Cilacap bus terminal.

 The pentagon-shaped Benteng Pendem covers a total of 10.5 ha, though 4 ha have been used for the oil storage facilities.
 On site is an excavated moat, 500 m long, 5 m wide by 2–3 m deep.
 Originally, the moat had been 10 m deep and surrounded the fortifications.
 The tourist entrance on the eastern side of the fortress, built by the Cilacap government after opening it to the public, is located in what was originally the rear of the Benteng Pendem.
 Around the fortress there are 11 places where cannons were originally sited.

 The fortress includes a prison, a two-story ammunition hold, a 113 m long tunnel with four entrances, a barracks building with fourteen chambers, a clinic, and 330 m of fortifications.
 These structures, constructed of brick which is covered in plaster, are located under 1–3 m of dirt, giving the fortress its popular name; from a distance, the buildings resemble mounds.
 They are generally in poor condition owing to exposure to the elements, particularly sea water and moisture.
 All are in the same architectural style, and many more are thought to remain buried – including an undersea tunnel to Nusa Kambangan.

 Since Benteng Pendem was opened to the public, amusements and other facilities have been constructed on-site, including swings, slides, and dinosaur statues.
 Guides to the fortress are available.